 According to Walton’s story, CMC executive Steve Wilson was contacted by a gentlemen named F. W. Roe of Bay City, Texas in 1988 requesting help in restoring a 1936 Checker Model Y. Over the course of many phone calls and several years later, Steve Wilson was able to convince Mr. Roe to sell the Model Y to CMC.
 According to Rod Walton “ We really didn’t have much interest until the Checker line went down and decided that it would be nice to have the car for our museum”, the museum being the Kalamazoo Checker Cab Services showroom.

 According to Walton’s article.
 The Model Y was originally used in Chicago as a cab and then migrated to Milton, Minnesota.
 Mr. Roe purchased the Model Y from Edward Suckow in 1964.
-Mr. Suckow owned three Model Y’s, one of the three was eventually turned into a pickup, a fate that many rare Checker have endured.
-Ultimately restoring the Model Y, the two other Model Y’s were scrapped for metal leaving only one complete Checker Model Y left in the world.
+Mr. Suckow owned three Model Y’s, one of the three was turned into a pickup, a fate that many rare Checker have endured.
+Ultimately two other Model Y’s (including the pickup conversion) were scrapped for metal leaving only one complete Checker Model Y left in the world.

 The long wheelbase version could be purchased in 6- and 8-door variations and also offered with an integrated body trunk, a first in the automotive industry.
 Other features included a multi-position adjustable driver seat and glass windows in the roof that passengers would love when sightseeing in major cities.
 Looks alone were not the only similarities to Auburn; the Model Y utilized the Lycoming 148hp inline GFD 8, the same engine used in the Auburn 850, although later in 1936 there was the option of a 6-cylinder Continental engine.
 This taxicab would be produced until 1940, in 1940 CMC introduced the Model A.